-- Competitors hoping to expend voucher funds with a non-lab VSP first negotiate a Voucher SOW and an itemized budget with a VSP.
-Then the competitor must provide documentation of the agreed-upon SOW and the budget to the Prize Administrator.
+Competitors hoping to expend voucher funds with a non-lab VSP must first negotiate a Voucher SOW and an itemized budget with a VSP.
+Then the competitor must provide documentation of the agreedupon SOW and the budget to the Prize Administrator within 4 weeks after winning the Set!
+Competition.
 The Prize Administrator will review the application against the standards for work described in this document and may provide feedback and suggested changes to ensure that the SOW describes work that may be reimbursable.
 Prize Administrator feedback is not a guarantee that work performed by a non-lab VSP will be reimbursed.
-Once the work is completed, the Prize Administrator will conduct a review of the work and reimburse the competitor in accordance with these guidelines. - The work is then be funded by the competitor.
+Once the work is completed, the Prize Administrator will conduct a review of the work and reimburse the competitor in accordance with these guidelines.

+The work is then funded by the competitor.
 The competitor is also responsible for signing any relevant contracts or agreements with the non-national lab VSP.
 Once the work is complete, and the competitor has paid the VSP, the competitor may request reimbursement from the Prize Administrator.
 The Prize Administrator will review the work against the allowability requirements, evidence of the completed work, and evidence of payment and compare the invoice for expenses incurred against the planned budget and SOW.
-Submitting photos, videos, and other documentation is encouraged to help facilitate rapid review and reimbursement.
+Submitting photos, videos, and other documentation to show work completed is required to help facilitate rapid review and reimbursement.
 The Prize Administrator will make a determination of whether the funds were expended in compliance with the voucher requirements.
 Reimbursement of funds will be made at the sole discretion of the Prize Administrator.
 The Prize Administrator will make only a single payment per non-lab VSP engaged by the competitor.

-Each competitor may receive reimbursement only for work with up to two VSPs (labs and non-labs included).
+Each competitor may receive reimbursement only for work up to two VSPs (labs and non-labs included).